 Best overall | Best less-expensive | Best with stretch | Best (slightly-slim) patterned | Best for tall people | Best splurge-worthy | Best traditional | Best made-to-order

 What we’re looking for

 Sizing: We prioritized brands that carry a wide range of sizes and cuts to accommodate different body types, sizes, and style preferences.
 Some brands also list measurements for sleeve and hem length or neck and chest diameter, and paying attention to those can help you achieve a more custom-feeling fit.
-A good rule of thumb is to measure a shirt that you already have and like and compare it to a brand’s online measurements and size chart to be sure you’re buying the right size for the look you want.
+A good rule of thumb is to measure a shirt that you feel good in and compare it to a brand’s online measurements to be sure you’re buying the right size for the look you want.

 Best overall oxford shirt

 Classic fit, slim fit, tall fit | Chest pocket, pleated back and sleeves, locker loop | XS–XXL | Organic cotton | 7 colors

 This oxford shirt got the thumbs-up from three of the men we talked to.
 Photographer and rug dealer Mikael Kennedy wears oxford button-downs as often as he wears T-shirts — so he looks for options that both look good and are affordable enough to buy multiples of.
 That’s why he likes J. Crew’s oxford.
 “They’re not disposable-feeling, but they don’t feel precious, either,” Kennedy says, adding that he even got married in one he bought on sale for $30.
 Tim Melideo, who runs the men’s fashion website Stay Classic, also recommends this shirt to anyone dipping their toe into more formal dressing, saying it was J. Crew’s oxford that first “transformed my style and got me to really step it up.”